-- Self-Select Options: For each Fund a target return, appropriate to the underlying assets, is agreed and monitored. - (d) Realisation of investments: The Trustee's holdings in Funds will be sold as and when necessary for the purpose of investment switches, benefit payments or transfers-out.
+- Self-Select Options: For each Fund a target return, appropriate to the underlying assets, is agreed and monitored. - Realisation of investments: The Trustee's holdings in Funds will be sold as and when necessary for the purpose of investment switches, benefit payments or transfers-out.
 The Trustee expects that such holdings will be readily realisable in all normal market conditions.
 Realisation of the underlying investments of the Funds is a matter for their fund managers.
-The Trustee does however pro-actively seek and review information as to transaction costs. - (e) Financially-material considerations: The Trustee believes that ESG issues may have a material impact on the performance of investments over the appropriate time horizon, which the Trustee takes to be members' working lives.
+The Trustee does however pro-actively seek and review information as to transaction costs. - Financially-material considerations: The Trustee believes that ESG issues may have a material impact on the performance of investments over the appropriate time horizon, which the Trustee takes to be members' working lives.
 The Trustee has regard to ESG considerations when investing, in so far as consistent with the Trustee's duties as regards seeking returns and mitigating risk.
 The Trustee selected the L&G Future World Fund as the underlying fund of the Passive Equity Fund in part to mitigate the financially material risks associated with climate change.
 The Fund has a "climate change tilt", i.e. it has more exposure to companies generating revenue from low-carbon opportunities, and less exposure to companies with higher carbon emissions and fossil fuel assets relative to their sector.
 The Trustee assesses the investment managers' approach to ESG as part of the investment manager selection process.
 Other than in this regard, it is left to the fund managers to determine the extent to which ESG issues are taken into account when making decisions as to the underlying investments.
-The Trustee recognises that passive managers may be constrained by the need to track relevant indices, but nevertheless expects such managers to pursue a policy of engagement with investee companies (see below).

-- (f) Non-financial matters: The Trustee recognises that some DC members may have strong views as to non-financial matters including ethical issues.
+The Trustee recognises that passive managers may be constrained by the need to track relevant indices, but nevertheless expects such managers to pursue a policy of engagement with investee companies (see below). - Non-financial matters: The Trustee recognises that some DC members may have strong views as to nonfinancial matters including ethical issues.
 However, the Trustee does not feel that there is any clear consensus as to non-financial matters across the Scheme membership.
-Against that background, the Trustee has determined that the Self-Select Options should include the Ethical Fund and the Shariah Fund, but does not otherwise take account of members' views on non-financial matters when investing. - (g) Voting and investor rights and engagement: Voting and other rights attaching to the investments of the Funds are exercisable by the fund managers.
+Against that background, the Trustee has determined that the Self-Select Options should include the Ethical Fund and the Shariah Fund, but does not otherwise take account of members' views on non-financial matters when investing. - Voting and investor rights and engagement: Voting and other rights attaching to the investments of the Funds are exercisable by the fund managers.
 It is left to the fund managers to determine whether and how to exercise those rights.
 The Trustee does however monitor and engage with the fund managers.
+L&G provide corporate governance and responsible investment presentations to the Trustee, outlining their stewardship approach and reporting on their engagement and voting activities.
+Stewardship information supplied by L&G/fund managers is reviewed and, where a review gives rise to a concern, the Trustee will consider how best to address that concern with L&G/the relevant manager.

-The underlying investment managers of the DC funds are all signatories to the UK Stewardship Code.
+The fund managers of all Funds are signatories to the UK Stewardship Code.